 6) Walk from downtown Bar Harbor into the park, via the Great Meadow Loop to Sieur de Monts Spring, where the Wild Gardens of Acadia and Nature Center are located, and where you can link to a network of trails up Dorr Mountain or Huguenot Head; and along ME Route 3 to Compass Harbor, where you can connect to Schooner Head Path to Schooner Head Overlook, and continue on to Great Head Trail and Sand Beach.
 These village connector trails are another secret to a stress-free visit to Acadia.

 7) Check park and traffic alerts, to minimize getting stuck in traffic jams and being turned away by trail closures.
 If you’re planning on hiking the Precipice, Jordan Cliffs or Valley Cove Trails this summer, you should be aware that they’re usually closed until mid-August to protect nesting peregrine falcons.
 But sometimes, the park is able to open the trails early.
 You can find out by checking the park’s online alerts and news releases.
-A $17.9 million Bar Harbor Route 3 Project began in late 2016, and is expected to last into spring 2019, going right through the busy seasons.
+A $17.9 million Bar Harbor Route 3 Project began in late 2016, and was completed in the spring 2019, relieving a lot of traffic anxiety.
 Check the Maine Department of Transportation Web site for updates on the construction schedule during your planned visit.

 Whether it’s your first time, or your umpteenth, whether you’re coming Memorial Day, July Fourth, Labor Day or Columbus Day weekends, or during the park’s busiest month of August, these 7 ways for a stress-free visit to Acadia National Park will make your vacation more relaxing.